OMGSERVERS/omginstructions/demoserver_instruction.md

 # Demo Server Instructions

 The Demo Server is a standard OMGSERVERS installation but without access to the Admin and Support APIs.
-Additionally, created developer accounts are limited to a single project and cannot manage permissions.
+Additionally, developer accounts are limited to a single project and cannot manage permissions.

 The demo server address: